 - How to search for the school terms and holiday dates

-Disclaimer: Please refer to the official gov.uk website for the most up to date information regarding schooling in the UK.
-The information I provide here is correct at the time of publishing (February 2020) to the best of my knowledge.
+Disclaimer: Please refer to the official gov.uk website for the most up-to-date information regarding schooling in the UK.
+To the best of my knowledge, the information I provide here is correct at the time of publishing (February 2020).

 I know there is a lot of information here, but the whole point is that I wanted to try to help people.
 I remember having sleepless nights, stress, anxiety and sheer overwhelming panic just thinking about my girls and how immigrating would impact them.
 Moving your children from school in South Africa to school in the UK is scary.
 It’s a huge life-changing thing to deal with.